THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 <div style="max-height: 250px; overflow-y: auto;">
 <ul>
+  <li>09/2026: I am invited to serve as the Area Chair for CVPR 2027. </li>
   <li>09/2026: One paper about Certified Dataset Copyright Auditing is accepted by IEEE TPAMI.</li>
   <li>08/2026: One paper about Copyright Auditing of Agent Skills is accepted by CCS 2026.</li>
   <li>08/2026: I will serve as a Guest Editor for the IEEE TPAMI Special Issue on "Trustworthy AI in Pattern Recognition and Computer Vision: Attacks, Robustness, Safety, and Beyond".
 The Call for Papers will be available soon.</li>